mikuchi9/prometheus_stap_metrics_exporter/README.md

-## Prometheus Custom Metrics: Fork and Clone Syscalls Exporter Using a SystemTap Script
+## Prometheus Custom Metrics: Fork and Clone Syscall Details Exporter Using a SystemTap Script

 To use this exporter, you need to have `go` and `systemtap` installed on your system.
 This exporter relies on **kernel debug symbols**.
 If they aren't available, it won't work.
 The kernel module created by `stap` uses kernel probes for the fork and clone system calls.
 Every time these events occur, it prints details to standard output, which is then directed into a pipe and consumed by this Go exporter.